John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 <H4> Here is a short recipe to get Intel MKL up and running with R 3.6.2, just by copying across some of the Intel MKL BLAS files from Microsoft R Open to R 3.6.2, this is easier than having to recompile the whole of R against the Intel MKL libs</H4>

 This recipe works cleanly now that MRO version 4.1.2 has been released and both RevoUtilsMath::getMKLthreads() and setMKLthreads() work again.
-Note that the 'doParallel' package is on CRAN and can be downloaded from there.
+Note that the 'doParallel' package is on CRAN and can be easily downloaded from there.

  The get_num_cores() function, in the R CRAN package: 'RhpcBLASctl', is one way find the number of cores on a computer system.
 Hence: